progressive-galib/ScoreBooardBackend/README.md

 ### Description

-A Kotlin Spring Boot API backend to record highscores.
+A Kotlin Spring Boot API backend to record high scores.
 It allows users to sign up, log in with JWT, record their game scores, view leaderboards, and manage privacy settings.

 ### Requirements